geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-10/meeting-transcript.md

 Do you have a, uh, do you have a link to stable diffusion that you previously deployed by float16?

 ##### **Wpmed** [[00:44:15](https://www.youtube.com/watch?v=sMxM41tpijc&t=2655)]
-Yeah, it's in the webGPU channel.
+Yeah, it's in the WebGPU channel.

 ##### **Chenyu** [[00:44:15](https://www.youtube.com/watch?v=sMxM41tpijc&t=2655)]
 Oh, OK.